 In my experience, the International Union for Conservation of Nature (IUCN) uses matter-of-fact language to describe species and their problems in its Red List.
 Even the IUCN seems to be impressed by the shoebill, though.
 It says that it's "a large grey, stork-like waterbird with a fantastically unique bill.
 Unmistakable."

-11. The top of the bird's head has a tuft of feathers.
+12. The back of the bird's head has a tuft of feathers.

-17. Although the first and last photos in this article show a pair of shoebills, the wild birds are more often seen alone.
+18. Although two of the photos in this article show a pair of shoebills, the wild birds are more often seen alone.